JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 So we will store in the `room-channel/muc_domain.json` file (where `muc_domain` is the actual MUC domain, something like `room.instance.tld`) a JSON object representing these relations.

-In the JSON object, keys are the channel ID, values are arrays of strings representing the rooms JIDs local part (without the MUC domain).
+In the JSON object, keys are the channel ID (as string), values are arrays of strings representing the rooms JIDs local part (without the MUC domain).

 When a chatroom is created, the corresponding entry will be added.